Buyer's Guide

 Inspection period

-You have a contractually defined window (commonly 10 to 14 days) to inspect the property.
+You have a contractually defined window to inspect the property.
 For waterfront homes that almost always includes a general home inspection, a water test if the home is on a well, and a septic inspection.
+New Hampshire has stricter septic rules for shoreland properties, so this matters more on the lake than it does inland.
 We can also recommend specialists for the dock, the boathouse, or the seawall.
 If something serious comes up, we can renegotiate or, if it cannot be resolved, walk away with your deposit returned.

 6